kristinemlarson/gnssrefl/README.md

 <HR>

-### 7. Help <a name="help"></a>
+### 7. Would you like to help with writing code for this project?<a name="weneedhelp"></a>

 We need help to maintain and improve this code.
 How can you help?

 <ol>

 * Archives are *constantly* changing their file transfer protocols.
 If you find one in <code>gnssrefl</code> that doesn't work anymore, please fix it and let us know.
-Please test that it works for older and newer data.
+Please test that it works for both older and newer data.

 * If you would like to add an archive, please do so.
 Use the existing code in gps.py as a starting point.

 * We need better models for GNSS-IR far more than we need more journal articles finding that the method works.
 And we need these models to be in python.

 * I would like to add a significant wave height calculation to this code.
 If you have such code that works on fitting the spectrum computed with detrended SNR data, please consider contributing it.